OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 To verify authentication, first all privileged endpoints a user can access within an app should be explored.
 For all requests sent to an endpoint, an interception proxy can be used to capture network traffic while being authenticated.
 Then, try to replay requests while removing the authentication information.
 If the endpoint is still sending back the requested data, that should only be available for authenticated users, authentication checks are not implemented properly on the endpoint.

-Further attacks methods can be found in the [OWASP Testing Guide V4](https://www.owasp.org/index.php/Testing_for_Bypassing_Authentication_Schema_(OTG-AUTHN-004) "OWASP Testing Guide V4 (OTG-AUTHN-004)") (OTG-AUTHN-004) and also the [OWASP Testing Guide](https://www.owasp.org/index.php/Testing_for_Session_Management "OWASP Testing Guide V4 (Testing for Session Management)") should be consulted for more authentication test cases.
+Further attack methods can be found in the test case OTG-AUTHN-004 of the [OWASP Testing Guide](https://www.owasp.org/index.php/Testing_for_Bypassing_Authentication_Schema_(OTG-AUTHN-004) "OWASP Testing Guide V4 (OTG-AUTHN-004)").
+The [OWASP Testing Guide](https://www.owasp.org/index.php/Testing_for_Session_Management "OWASP Testing Guide V4 (Testing for Session Management)") should also be consulted for more authentication test cases.

 #### Remediation